-The results indicated that among the personality traits, only openness had a notable positive direct influence on the family's emotional climate, whereas the other traits did not significantly affect the family's emotional climate.
+The results indicated that among the personality traits, only openness had a notable positive direct influence on the family's emotional climate.
+In contrast, the other traits did not significantly affect the family's emotional climate.
 Among the various parenting styles, the assertive approach greatly improved the emotional climate of the family, while the authoritarian approach had a significant adverse effect on the family emotional climate.
 Among personality traits, conscientiousness and extraversion demonstrated a clear negative direct influence on behavioral issues, while openness exhibited a considerable positive direct effect on behavioral problems.
 The family's emotional atmosphere had a significant adverse direct effect on behavioral issues.
 The personality characteristics and parenting approaches, influenced by the family emotional atmosphere, did not demonstrate a notable indirect impact on behavioral issues.

-The results indicated that personality traits of agreeableness and extraversion in mothers had a negative impact on behavioral problems in adolescent girls.
-This finding are consistent with the previous studies (Gjøde et al., 2023; Koutra et al., 2017).
-Shafiei and Dehghani (2024) demonstrated that there is a significant relationship between maternal personality traits and children's psychological disorders, highlighting the extensive influence of a mother's personality on her child's mental health.
-A research confirmed that maternal personality traits are related to children's behavioral problems (Clayborne et al., 2023).
+The results indicated that the personality traits of agreeableness and extraversion in mothers had a negative impact on behavioral problems in adolescent girls.
+These findings are consistent with the previous studies (Gjøde et al., 2023; Koutra et al., 2017).
+Shafiei and Dehghani (2024) demonstrated that there is a significant relationship between maternal personality and children's psychological traits disorders, highlighting the extensive influence of a mother's personality on her child's mental health.
+Research confirmed that maternal personality traits are related to children's behavioral problems (Clayborne et al., 2023).
 They also affirmed the relationship between parental personality traits and behavioral issues in adolescents, indicating the stability of this relationship across different cultures and societies.
 The parental functioning affects children's behavioral disorders, underscoring the importance of parental roles in shaping and managing children's behaviors.
 This alignment in findings underscores the broad validation of the results and emphasizes the significance of considering parental personality traits, particularly those of mothers, in predicting and managing children's behavioral problems.
 The noted negative role of agreeableness in mothers in predicting behavioral problems in adolescent girls suggests that mothers with higher levels of agreeableness have daughters who are less likely to experience behavioral issues.
 Agreeableness is a key personality trait characterized by a tendency towards cooperation, empathy, and social support.
-Given that maternal personality traits significantly influence children's behavioral problems (Warrier et al., 2024), it can be inferred that mothers who exhibit high levels of agreeableness are likely to have greater ability to understand and respond to their children's emotional needs.
+Given that maternal personality traits significantly influence children's behavioral problems (Warrier et al., 2024), it can be inferred that mothers who exhibit high levels of agreeableness are likely to have a greater ability to understand and respond to their children's emotional needs.
 This ability contributes to creating a supportive and secure environment for adolescents, potentially reducing negative emotions and risky behaviors.
 According to attachment theory, parental emotional support is a crucial factor in forming secure attachments in children, which helps mitigate behavioral problems (Hajal & Paley, 2020).
-Research indicates that parental emotional support and empathy directly impact emotional regulation and behavioral problems in children.
+Research indicates that parental emotional support and empathy directly impact children's emotional regulation and behavioral problems.
 For example, a study revealed that the relationship between parental functioning and children's behavioral disorders is strongly influenced by parental emotional support (Bolsoni-Silva & Regina Loureiro, 2023).
-Similarly, a research shows that maternal behaviors characterized by high emotional support and empathy lead to a reduction in children's behavioral issues (Haslam et al., 2020).
+Similarly, research shows that maternal behaviors characterized by high emotional support and empathy lead to a reduction in children's behavioral issues (Haslam et al., 2020).
 Therefore, high levels of agreeableness in mothers, which foster greater empathy and emotional support, may contribute to a decrease in behavioral problems in adolescent girls.
-The results of this study indicate that the personality trait of conscientiousness in mothers acts as a negative predictor of behavioral problems in adolescent girls.
-In other words, mothers who possess a high level of conscientiousness have a greater ability to manage and mitigate problematic behaviors in their children.
-Research demonstrates that parental personality traits can significantly influence the emergence of behavioral problems in offspring (Mazza et al., 2020).

-Journal Of Family Relations Studies -(2025) Vol. 5, No. 2
+Journal Of Family Relations Studies (2025) Vol. 5, No. 2